OpenBanking-Brasil/specs-seguranca/open-banking-brasil-financial-api-1_ID3.md

 * **DCR** – Dynamic Client Registration
 * **FAPI** - Financial-grade API
 * **HTTP** – Hyper Text Transfer Protocol
-* **MFA** - Multi-Factor Authentication
+* **MFA** - Multi-Factor Autentication
-* **OBBIS** – Open Banking Brasil Initial Structure
+* **OFBIS** – Open Finance Brasil Initial Structure
 * **OIDF** - OpenID Foundation
 * **REST** – Representational State Transfer
 * **TLS** – Transport Layer Security

-# Brasil Open Banking Security Profile
+# Brasil Open Finance Security Profile

 ## Introduction

-The Brasil Open Banking Security profile specifies additional security and identity requirements for high risk API resources protected by the OAuth 2.0 Authorization Framework that consists of [RFC6749], [RFC6750], [RFC7636], [FAPI-1-Baseline], [FAPI-1-Advanced] and other specifications.
+The Brasil Open Finance Security profile specifies additional security and identity requirements for high risk API resources protected by the OAuth 2.0 Authorization Framework that consists of [RFC6749], [RFC6750], [RFC7636], [FAPI-1-Baseline], [FAPI-1-Advanced] and other specifications.

-This profile describes security and features provisions for a server and client that are necessary for the Brasil Open Banking Programme by defining the measures to mitigate or address:
+This profile describes security and features provisions for a server and client that are necessary for the Brasil Open Finance Programme by defining the measures to mitigate or address:

 * attacks that address privacy considerations identified in clause 9.1 of [FAPI1 Advanced]
 * the requirement to support fine-grained access to resources for data minimisation purposes
 * the requirement to convey the Authentication Context Request that was performed by an OpenID Provider to a Client to enable a appropriate client management of customer conduct risk.
 * the requirement for clients to assert a pre-existing customer relationship by asserting a customer identity claim as part of the authorization flow.

-## Open Banking Brasil security provisions
+## Open Finance Brasil security provisions

 ### Introduction

-Open Banking Brasil has a requirement to address privacy considerations that were identified but not addressed in the [FAPI-1-Advanced] final specification without imposing additional requirements on Authorisation Servers being proposed in [FAPI-2-Baseline].
+Open Finance Brasil has a requirement to address privacy considerations that were identified but not addressed in the [FAPI-1-Advanced] final specification without imposing additional requirements on Authorisation Servers being proposed in [FAPI-2-Baseline].

 Participants in this ecosystem have a need for clients to request an openid provider to confirm values of identity claims as part of an authorization request using the mechanism defined in clause 5.5.1 of [OIDC].

 The use of the claims parameter to request explicit claims values requires clients to ensure that they encrypt the request object to avoid information leakage.
 This risk is identified in clause 7.4.1 of [FAPI-1-Baseline].

-In addition this profile describes the specific scope, acr and client management requirements necessary to support the wider Open Banking Brasil ecosystem.
+In addition this profile describes the specific scope, acr and client management requirements necessary to support the wider Open Finance Brasil ecosystem.

-As a profile of the OAuth 2.0 Authorization Framework, this document mandates the following for the Brasil Open Banking Security profile.
+As a profile of the OAuth 2.0 Authorization Framework, this document mandates the following for the Brasil Open Finance Security profile.

 ### Authorization server